 If not everyone agrees that the property should be sold, you’ll have to negotiate.
 You might need to hire a family mediator, and you’ll definitely need an estate lawyer to help you avoid mistakes and come to a fair agreement.

 Prepare the home to sell or sell as-is.

 Depending on the property, there might be a lot to do, or you might not have to make very many improvements.
 This is another thing you’ll have to work out with your siblings: how much time and money are you willing to put into the property before putting it on the market?
 Will the time and effort be worth it, or does it make more sense to sell as-is?

 If making repairs and prepping the home is too difficult or time-consuming to accomplish, don’t worry—there are still options.
 You probably won’t get a good price if you take the traditional route, because most buyers are looking for a property that is well-maintained.
 But, you can often get a fair offer from an as-is home buyer.
-MarketPro is one such buyer in the Washington DC, Baltimore, and Northern Virginia.
+MarketPro is one such buyer in the Washington DC, Baltimore, Northern Virginia, Pennsylvania and Florida.

 Make the decision easier with a fair, transparent, no-pressure offer on your inherited property.

 Whether you’ve decided to sell an inherited property or you’re just looking for information on the possibilities, feel free to contact us today.
 We’ll help you make the decision by presenting you with a fair, transparent, and no-pressure offer for your inherited home.